pub-calculator-io/bmr-calculator/readme.md

-# BMR Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# BMR Calculator Widget for WordPress

 Free BMR calculator uses well-known algorithms to calculate the basal metabolic rate.
 Also, find out more about the factors that influence BMR.